Club Shoots and Competitions

 The shoot is 90 arrows at 30 metres.
 All archers begin on a 122 cm target face.
 Once an archer has shot 600 points or greater on that target face, at the next shoot they must drop their target face size to 80 cm, then 60 cm, then 40 cm.
 Archers who proceed beyond this point may opt to shoot a 20 cm spot.

-Check out the ADAA website for more details and current results.
+Check out the ADAA website for more details, upcoming dates, and results.

 Archery NZ Youth Archery League